mongodb/docs-code-examples/javascript/README.md

 ### Create a .env file

-Create a file named '.env' at the root of the '/javascript' directory within this project.
+Create a file named `.env` at the root of the `/javascript` directory within this project.
 Add your Atlas connection string as an environment value named `ATLAS_CONNECTION_STRING`: